S3ki/Rocket-Feedback/README.md

 ### Scenario 1.
 Student client
 #### In the case of a client that is a student leaving a feedback:
 - Open the application
-- Either sign in or create a new user
+- Students don't need to create a separate user they can just log in
-- Once signed in, the user will be given a window where to choose a courses
+- Once logged, the user will be given a window where to choose a courses
 - Then the user will choose the desired course
 - The course feedback window will open
 - The user will write their feedback and submit it
 - Now the feedback will show on the teachers feedback feed

-## Features

-- This project features CSS styling

 ## Technologies